ishspsy/MKerW-A/README.md

 Specifically, *all_clin* includes clinical information of the patients from the 22 cancer types.

-- *all_exp* is the RNA data for all the patinets.
+- *all_exp* is the RNA data for all the patients.

-- *all_mirna* is the MicroRNA data for all the patinets.
+- *all_mirna* is the MicroRNA data for all the patients.

-- *all_cna* is the CNA data for all the patinets.
+- *all_cna* is the CNA data for all the patients.

 - *all_pat* is the index vector of patients indicating corresponding cancer types (See the first column of *all_clin* for the original cancer name).